grafana/grafana-infinity-datasource/docs/sources/html.md

     - oss
     - enterprise
     - grafana cloud
-weight: 305
+weight: 25
 ---

-# Visualizing HTML data using Infinity
+# Visualizing HTML data

 In the below example, we are going to convert the HTML URL `https://grafana.com/about/team/` into grafana datasource.